 Yes.
 We take beginners ride-outs that are 1hour long.
-They are suitable for beginners and advanced beginners.
-We do make an assessment in the arena prior to rides going out on each and every occasion.
+They are suitable for beginners and intermediates.
+We complete an assessment in the arena prior to treks to ensure rider safety.

-In the private sessions a person or a private group gets to learn at their own pace and has the opportunity to take feedback straight away and take instruction on how to improve that straight away.
+In the private sessions a person learns at their own pace and has the opportunity to receive individual feedback which they can immediately incorporate into their riding.